hrushikesh2000/hrushi/README.md

-# hrushi
+# Hrushi
-used for a test trail for my self
+This repos used to study Git